 A passage handle has a latch but does not have a lock.
 This type of knob or lever is typically used for hallway or closet doors that do not need to be secured.

 Dummy knobs or levers are simply decorative.
-They are stationary and have no mechanical parts and are used on closets or other interior doors where no latch or lock is necessary.
+They are stationary, have no mechanical parts, and are used on closets or other interior doors where no latch or lock is necessary.

 A keyed entry handle can be locked from both sides.
 Install this type of knob or lever on an interior door that you do not want to be accessed freely.
 Keep a key handy so that the door can be unlocked quickly in case of emergency.

 There are two styles of handles for interior doors: knobs and levers.
 There are pros and cons to both, so before making a purchase get samples of the handles that you are considering.
-Make sure the knob or lever fits well in your hand and feels comfortable.
+Make sure the knob or lever fits well in your hand and feels comfortable when you use it.

-Levers have a look that is well-suited for contemporary or transitional decor.
+Levers have a look that is well-suited for contemporary or transitional-style decor.
 If you have a door that opens to the right, then you will need a right-hand lever.
-If the door opens to the left, get a left-hand lever.
+If a door opens to the left, get a left-hand lever.
 Make sure you consider both sides of each door when counting how many of each type of lever you will need.

 Levers are difficult to childproof if you want to prevent young kids from opening doors in your home, but they are easier than knobs to open for elderly adults and for those with disabilities.

 All interior doors in your home should have hardware of the same style and finish.
-There are many finishes to choose from and here are some of the most popular for you to consider.
+There are many finishes to choose from, and here are some of the most popular ones for you to consider.

 Bright chrome has a highly polished, mirror-like finish and works well with modern or retro decor.

-Satin chrome is suitable for contemporary or transitional decor and has a brushed finish.
+Satin chrome is suitable for contemporary or transitional decor and has a matte finish.

 Brushed nickel complements a variety of styles and can vary in appearance depending upon the lighting in a room.
 For an antique, rustic look choose distressed, brushed nickel.